armno/omfg-android-101/readme.md

 - but in the main activity, it's becoming picky now.
 - we need to have an `ArrayAdapter` as a bridge between our dataset (array in java) with the actual `<ListView>` in the view.
 - updating the list view: 1) modify data set (source array).
 2) call `.notifyDataSetChanged()` method on ArrayAdapter instance.

+- adding event listener to an item in `<ListView>` needs interface `AdapterView.OnItemClickListener`
+- `setOnItemClickListener` is bound to each items in `<ListView>`

+### Intents

+- 1) grab the menu item from menu xml
+- 2) add `Intent.ACTION_SEND` to the menu items
+- 3) let android does the job adding all available options
+- output on an actual device is not the same with in the emulator
+- last-used share option is placed next to menu item in menu bar. i think it's a bit off.